Google Home Review: Google Assistant leads the charge

 Other features include the ability to set Google Calendar appointments and asking questions via Google Assistant, perhaps Home’s most impressive feature.
 It’s difficult to stump Google Assistant, though if I tried, I was definitely able to.
 Questions need to be specific and there are certain subjects Assistant disappointingly doesn’t seem to be capable of sourcing.

-Assistant unfortunately isn’t always capable of following through with follow-up questions either.
-For example, if you say ‘Ok, Google, what is the latest Star Wars movie,’ then ask, ‘Ok, Google, tell me more,” Home often won’t contextually know what subject you’re referring to, despite the fact that you asked the initial question less than 30 seconds ago.
+Assistant, unfortunately, isn’t always capable of following through with follow-up questions either.
+For example, if you say ‘Okay, Google, what is the latest Star Wars movie,’ then ask, ‘Ok, Google, tell me more,” Home often won’t contextually know what subject you’re referring to, despite the fact that you asked the initial question less than 30 seconds ago.

 However, given that the Echo is only able to search for answers via Wikipedia, Amazon’s device is limited in its capacity to search; this is not the case with Home.